library(palmerpenguins)

 #> 2 Chinstrap 3800 Dream

-#> 3 Gentoo 5200 BiscoeBefore R 4.0, data.frame() converted character vectors to factors by default (stringsAsFactors = TRUE).
+#> 3 Gentoo 5200 BiscoeBefore R 4.0, data.frame() converted character vectors to factors by default (stringsAsFactors = TRUE), which meant that strings that looked like text silently became categorical variables with integer codes underneath.
 This caused confusion for over two decades.
-Strings that looked like text silently became categorical variables with integer codes underneath.

-The stringsAsFactors default was wrong for 23 years.
-It was fixed in R 4.0 (2020).
-If someone’s tutorial still warns about it, their tutorial is outdated.
+The stringsAsFactors default was wrong for 23 years and finally fixed in R 4.0 (2020).
+If someone’s tutorial still warns about it, the tutorial is outdated.

 11.2.1 Row names